ku-leuven-msec/secure-software-and-hacking-assignment/README.md

 However, data on the stack is read and written from lower to higher addresses.
 - the stack pointer (`rsp`) always points to the next free stack slot.
 - data types that consist of multiple bytes are stored in little-endian format in memory.

+Others:
+    - the heap is not executable by default on modern Linux versions, even with DEP turned off.

 ## Useful Tools